idefix-code/idefix-days/tutorials/debugging/README.md

 And this runs beaufiully, congrats!

 Now, let's run this on a GPU.
-First follow the procedure describe in the [environement tutorial](../../env/README.md) to connect to a compute node and set up your environement, then go to the problem2 directory, configure for GPU, compile and run...
+First follow the procedure describe in the [environment tutorial](../../env/README.md) to connect to a compute node and set up your environment, then go to the problem2 directory, configure for GPU, compile and run...

 ...and?